168th Commencement: Watch Live

 President and Dean Alicia Ouellette presented on the practice of the law school dean during the session "Law Schools and the New Accountability Paradigm."
 Prior to the conference she was elected Chair-Elect of the AALS Section on Law School Deans.

-Prof. Andrew Ayers, director of the Government Law Center, presented during the panel "Rural Access to Justice."
+Prof. Ava Ayers, director of the Government Law Center, presented during the panel "Rural Access to Justice."

 Prof. Ray Brescia, Hon.
 Harold R. Tyler Chair in Law and Technology, presented during the panel "Building Bridges and Social Justice through Collaborative Centers and Initiatives."
 He was also featured as part of the Center for Computer-Assisted Legal Instruction (CALI) Author in Residence program.